 A longer range of motion can lead to greater ‘stretch’ of the muscles.
 A greater stretch, especially under resistance, creates greater ‘muscular damage’, which is one of the primary mechanisms for hypertrophy.

-So while bodybuilders will often grip the barbell narrower than powerlifters to increase the range of motion, they will also vary their grip more often in order to target different areas of the pecs, shoulders, and triceps.
+So while bodybuilders will often grip the barbell narrower than powerlifters to increase the range of motion, they will also vary their grip more often, including using the suicide grip, in order to target different areas of the pecs, shoulders, and triceps.

 9. Body Position & Arch